dpawlows/ComputationalPhysics/lessons/L8/laplace.rst

 Implementation of Jacobi Relaxation is relatively straight forward.
 Setup a grid and start with an initial guess for the value of :math:`V(i,j,k)` on the grid while also including the boundary conditions.
 Update :math:`V(i,j,k)` repeatedly for each grid point using
-Eq. \ref{fuller} while simultaneously checking for convergence.
+Eq. :eq:`fuller` while simultaneously checking for convergence.
 Convergence is achieved when the change to :math:`V(i,j,k)` is sufficiently small (based on the problem).

 A note about relaxation techniques